oktadev/okta-blog/_source/_posts/2023-07-28-scim-workshop.md

 Now that I've provided you with some background on SCIM, let's move on to building the server!

-## Implement SCIM in a SaaS application
+## Implement user management using SCIM in a SaaS application

 Before we build our SCIM server, let's have a plan of action.